adityanaik1030/Snake-Game/README.md

 # Snake-Game
-Our favourite snake game using python
+Our favourite snake game using python.